DCR’s Education and Training Unit

 • Attendees must log onto zoom using the same name used for registration

-• Full attendance is required to receive a certificate of completion
+• Full attendance and engagement is required to receive a certificate of completion

 Trainings with insufficient registration may be subject to cancellation.
 If so, registrants will be notified at least 48 hours prior to the scheduled training date and can then register for a different training date.